btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 You might see this error on the front page of your BTCPay Server since version `1.0.3.73`.

-This is caused by a breaking change made in BTCPay to be able to handle different domain on the same server.
+This is caused by a breaking change made in BTCPay Server to be able to handle different domain on the same server.

 It happens because your BTCPay Server is not exposed directly on internet, instead a reverse proxy (like nginx or IIS) receive the request and forward it to BTCPay Server.